Trust without visibility is blind – Avi Networks

 While many traditional appliances in an enterprise stack sit at a strategic position on the network with access to critical data, they aren’t architected to leverage that data to improve visibility, troubleshooting and security.

-Modern application services solutions, built on software-defined principles, have the flexibility to capture and process this data across your data centres and clouds.
+Modern application services solutions, built on software-defined principles, have the flexibility to capture and process this data across your data centers and clouds.

 While these next-generation solutions can enhance security with your existing applications, they are absolutely necessary for microservices and container-based applications.